94fcna95/3SLS-surveydata/README.md

 - **Reduced-form analysis** and structural inference tools
 - **Complete diagnostic suite** (residuals, correlations, fitted values)

 The code is compatible with most survey data structures and can be applied to various research questions.
+We provide two such examples in this repository.

 ## Key Features